BINKSEE/CAPSTONE-ROOKERY/README.md

 ## Folder Structure

-- **Assets**: Contains all the game assets including scripts, prefabs, and other resources.
+- **Build**: Contains all the game assets including scripts, prefabs, and other resources.
+- **Docs**: Contains documents, diagrams, videos, and presentations as they relate to the game.
-- **Scenes**: Houses the main scene of the game.
+- **Src**: Is the main hub for the source code and scripts

 ## Contributing